Yigal/courses-stats-part-2/chapter3.md

 - $s$ is the standard deviation of the variable in the control population
 - $n$ is the number of samples in the treated population

+Note: When calculating the standard deviation of a sample, we use $N-1$ for reasons that are [explained here](https://www.khanacademy.org/math/ap-statistics/summarizing-quantitative-data-ap/more-standard-deviation/v/review-and-intuition-why-we-divide-by-n-1-for-the-unbiased-sample-variance)

 You are given two lists of values: `treated` and `untreated`.
 From those two lists, calculate the t-score and select the correct range.

 `@possible_answers`